Neomycin: Biosynthetic pathway

 Neomycin was first isolated from the Streptomyces fradiae and Streptomyces albogriseus in 1949 (NBRC 12773).
 Neomycin is a mixture of neomycin B (framycetin); and its epimer neomycin C, the latter component accounting for some 5–15% of the mixture.
 It is a basic compound that is most active with an alkaline reaction.
 It is also thermostable and soluble in water (while insoluble in organic solvents).
-Neomycin has good activity against gram-positive and gram-negative bacteria, but is ototoxic.
+Neomycin has good activity against Gram-positive and Gram-negative bacteria, but is ototoxic.
 Its use is thus restricted to the oral treatment of intestinal infections.

 Neomycin B is composed of four linked moieties: D-neosamine, 2-deoxystreptamine (2-DOS), D-ribose, and L-neosamine.

 Neomycin A, also called neamine, contains D-neosamine and 2-deoxystreptamine.
 Six genes are responsible for neamine biosynthesis: DOIS gene (btrC, neo7); L-glutamine:DOI aminotransferase gene (btrS, neo6); a putative glycosyltransferase gene (btrM, neo8); a putative aminotransferase (similar to glutamate-1-semialdehyde 2,1-aminomutase) gene (btrB, neo18); a putative alcohol dehydrogenase gene (btrE, neo5); and another putative dehydrogenase (similar to chorine dehydrogenase and related flavoproteins) gene (btrQ, neo11).
 A deacetylase acting to remove the acetyl group on N-acetylglucosamine moieties of aminoglycoside intermediates (Neo16) remains to be clarified (sequence similar to BtrD).

 Next is the attachment of the D-ribose via ribosylation of neamine, using 5-phosphoribosyl-1-diphosphate (PRPP) as the ribosyl donor (BtrL, BtrP); glycosyltransferase (potential homologues RibF, LivF, Parf) gene (Neo15).

 Neosamine B (L-neosamine B) is most likely biosynthesized in the same manner as the neosamine C (D-niosamine) in neamine biosynthesis, but with an additional epimerization step required to account for the presence of the epimeric neosamine B in neomycin B.

+Neomycin B and C are 23-carbon molecules with a four-ring structure.
+Three of the rings are six-membered, and one is five-membered.

+Neomycin B and Neomycin C are stereoisomers of each other and differ by only one stereocenter one giving the R conformation and the other giving the S conformation.

 Neomycin C can undergo enzymatic synthesis from ribostamycin.